 Make Reservations Quickly – Your Park Pass Reservations are not secure until you FINISH the booking process.
 That means if you choose the dates but don’t complete the process quickly enough, you can still lose those dates.

 Expect Technical Issues – Disney is known to have technical issues with their reservation software from time to time (ok, often), and the Park Pass system is no exception.
-We found extremely long waits and many broken pages so be prepared and have patience for potential delays and other issues that might come up when booking your Park Pass reservations.
+At times you may experience long waits or broken pages so be prepared and have patience for potential delays and other issues that might come up when booking your Park Pass reservations.

 Can I Link Reservations With My Family & Friends?

 Yes, Families and friends can link their tickets together and arrange theme park reservations at the same time.
+You can make park reservations for a maximum of 30 people per party.
 Make sure to have anyone you want to link to already linked to in your My Disney Experience account.

 Does Everyone in My Party Need a Hotel Reservation?